-Greg filled me in on his identity and what he was involved with and the fact that he actually built that car from scratch! he also designed the Plymouth Prowler.
+Greg filled me in on his identity, what he was involved with, and the fact that he actually built that car from scratch!
+He also designed the Plymouth Prowler.
 “You are SO in!”

-Jesse needed somebody to paint one of his Monster Garage vehicles (the Ranchero mechanical Bull). he told me he’s put me on TV but said “what’s in it for me?” “what do you want?”
+Jesse needed somebody to paint one of his Monster Garage vehicles (the Ranchero mechanical Bull).
+He told me he’d put me on TV, but he said, “What’s in it for me?”
+“What do you want?”
 I said.
 He told me “I want you to paint my GMC Pickup with that sick fire you do!”
-DEAL!
+“DEAL!”
 I said.
-I went down and KILLED it on the TV show then did his truck. you should have seen the look on his face!
-PRICELESS! hahaha he knew that truck looked bad ass!
+I went down and KILLED it on the TV show, and then did his truck.
+You should have seen the look on his face!
+PRICELESS!
+Hahaha!
+He knew that truck looked bad ass!

-Now think about this for a minute, all this happened with a single tiny stroke of a pinstriping brush that Friday morning at the Seattle Roadster show!!!! believe it or not!
-This just goes to show you that you never know what situation you’ll find yourself in that will change your life forever! you might be late to a flight and miss your plane and be all pissed off, then while waiting for the next plane, the one you weren’t supposed to be on and sit next to someone who will find what you do fascinating and offer you a deal you’d never have gotten if you were on time! don’t laugh, it happened to me!
+Now think about this for a minute.
+All this happened with a single tiny stroke of a pinstriping brush that Friday morning at the Seattle Roadster show!!!!
+Believe it or not!
+This just goes to show you that you never know what situation you’ll find yourself in that will change your life forever!
+You might be late to a flight and miss your plane and be all pissed off.
+Then, while waiting for the next plane, the one you weren’t supposed to be on, you sit next to someone who will find what you do fascinating, and offer you a deal you’d never have gotten if you were on time!
+Don’t laugh, it happened to me!

-do good things and good things will come to you.
-I was extremely lucky and lightning struck in a bottle for me BUT, if I had these opportunities and didn’t do my part and produce work that was exceptional the rest of it would never have happened!
-I was lucky yes! worked hard YES! took advantage of unique situations ABSOLUTELY! handed a free ride to success?
-NO WAY! a lot of painters out there feel like they deserve the same deals I got and maybe for some that’s true, for others probably not!
+Do good things, and good things will come to you.
+I was extremely lucky, and lightning struck in a bottle for me.
+BUT, if I had these opportunities and didn’t do my part, and produce work that was exceptional, the rest of it would never have happened!
+I was lucky, yes!
+Worked hard, YES!
+I took advantage of unique situations, ABSOLUTELY!
+Handed a free ride to success?
+NO WAY!
+A lot of painters out there feel like they deserve the same deals I got, and maybe for some that’s true.
+For others, probably not!
 I get a lot of jealousy out there for my success with the television stuff.
-I don’t know how to take that because the reason they’re so busy with true fire jobs is because of me being on TV. they are making tons of money directly because of my being on there making it a world-wide phenomenon! don’t bash me because you’re not on there, be happy you’re reaping the benefits because of it! my ultimate goal is to get my own tv show.
-I’ve been trying for 5 years to get one and have come close 3 times but for one reason or another the networks can’t seem to understand how a show about custom paint can sell advertising dollars and keep an audience entertained week after week!
+I don’t know how to take that, because the reason they’re so busy with their own fire jobs is because of me being on TV.
+They are making tons of money directly because of my being out there making it a world-wide phenomenon!
+Don’t bash me because you’re not on there.
+Be happy you’re reaping benefits because of it!
+My ultimate goal is to get my own TV show.
+I’ve been trying for 5 years to get one, and have come close 3 times.
+But for one reason or another, the networks can’t seem to understand how a show about custom paint can sell advertising dollars, and keep an audience entertained week after week!
 OMG! how wrong are they!??
-I say as a test, put me in a glass box in any mall ANYWHERE in the world and film me painting on hidden camera and watch and see how many people stop and stare for hours!
+I say as a test, put me in a glass box in any mall ANYWHERE in the world, and film me painting on hidden camera.
+Watch and see how many people stop and stare for hours!
 I DARE YOU!
 LOL!!!